panoply/syncify/readme.md

 ## Usage

-In most situations you will leverage the spawn option to compile TypeScript or JavaScript assets, but it is important to note that this capability is not specific to these assets types.
+In most situations you will leverage the spawn option to compile something like TypeScript or JavaScript but it is important to note that this capability is not specific to these assets types.
 Syncify is using [cross-spawn](https://www.npmjs.com/package/cross-spawn) under the hood to help negate any cross-platform issues that may arise.
-Please note that all stdout/stderr/stdio from spawned processes will be piped through and intercepted by Syncify, which might result in output being stripped of color.
 Below are a couple examples where we spawn up 2 well known JavaScript bundlers and lastly we illustrate how to spawn multiple processes.

+> All stdout/stderr/stdio from spawned processes will be piped through and intercepted by Syncify, which might result in output being stripped of color.

 ### Rollup Example

 If you are processing JavaScript asset files using the [Rollup](https://rollupjs.org/) bundler you can spawn build and watch processes by providing the rollup commands to each mode accordingly.
-Rollup is a fantastic choice for handling `.js` files and is the preferred option for processing these asset types.
+Rollup is a fantastic choice for handling `.js` files.
 In this example, it is assumed that a `rollup.config.js` file is located in the root of your project.

 <!-- prettier-ignore -->
 ```ts